-I know from personal experience, the idea of eating gluten-free can be mind-boggling and crushing.
-Once you start eating a gluten-free diet however, the results are almost immediate.
+I know from personal experience, the idea of eating gluten-free can be mind-boggling, overwhelming, and even depressing.
+Once you start eating a gluten-free diet, the results are almost immediate.
 For some, removing gluten from their diet is a choice.
 If you are one of these people and you happen to eat gluten, you are in luck — the gluten is not going to make you sick!

-If you are one of those who have been told to remove gluten from your diet for health reasons, take this warning very seriously.
+If you have been told to remove gluten from your diet for health reasons, take this warning very seriously.
 Every time you eat gluten, you can get sick, possibly severely so.
 And every subsequent time you ingest gluten, your reaction can become progressively worse.
 For you, my friends, this is a serious lifestyle change.

-Gluten intolerance and celiac disease is not forgiving in the least.
-For you there will be no easing into your new diet or working “cheat days” into your diet plan.
+Gluten intolerance and Celiac disease are not forgiving in the least.
+For you, there will be no easing into your new diet or working “cheat days” into your diet plan.
 One small mistake and you can suffer miserably for days.
 Understanding the basics of gluten-freedom is essential.
 But there is hope … read on!

 When you start eating gluten free, you will almost instantly feel the benefits.

-Within the first day or two, I experienced a significant decrease in bloating and that “disconnected” feeling was gone.
+Within the two to three days I experienced a significant decrease in bloating, and that “disconnected” feeling was gone.
 However, I believe my body started detoxing and that made me so tired.
 Thankfully, this lethargy lasted only a few days.
 There were times though that when toxins moved through my bowels I had flu-like symptoms.

 Sheer Grit and Determination!

-The next time we dined out I brought my own food which consisted hemp protein powder in almond milk and an apple.
-While I did not get sick, the aroma of fresh baked pizza right out of the oven … well, let’s just say the temptation was almost too much!
-Looking back, I now realize I should have opted to stay home until I comfortably adapted to my new lifestyle.
+The next time we dined out I brought my own food which consisted of Hemp protein powder in almond milk and an apple.
+While I did not get sick, the aroma of fresh-baked pizza right out of the oven … well, let’s just say the temptation was almost too much!
+Looking back, I now realize I should have opted to stay home until I had comfortably adapted to this new lifestyle.

 6 Benefits to Eating Gluten-Free